dduan/DistributionTests/README.md

    Xcode/Swift supports.
 There's a make command for each package manager/platform combination as well.
 For example, you can run `make test-integration-carthage-tvOS`.
-4. Make this part of your library is continous integration.
+4. Make this part of your library is continuous integration.
 Do step 1-3 as part of continues integration script.
 Better yet, include it as part of your library structure.
 The *make* commands are going to be handy.